Shami: Benefits, Uses & Dosage

 Hindi: खेजड़ा, शमी, जण्ड

-Shami (Prosopis) is a medium-sized thorny tree found in arid and semi-arid regions of India, particularly Rajasthan.
-The tree is sacred in Hindu tradition - Shami puja is an important ritual.
-The bark, leaves and pods are used medicinally.
-The pods are eaten as a vegetable and cattle fodder.
-The bark is astringent and used in skin diseases and piles.
+Shami is a thorny evergreen tree found in the arid regions of Rajasthan and Western India.
+It is the state tree of Rajasthan.
+The tree is extremely drought-resistant.
+The bark, leaves and pods (Sangri) are used medicinally and as food.
+The pods are a traditional food item in Rajasthan.
+The bark is astringent and used in skin diseases, piles and hair problems.
 The leaves are used in eye diseases.
-The tree produces a gum similar to Gum Arabic.
-It is drought-resistant and important in desert ecology.
-Dose: Bark decoction 1-2 tola; leaf juice 1-2 tola.
-Verse: 39.
+The tree is worshipped during Dussehra festival.
+It fixes nitrogen in the soil and is ecologically important in desert regions.
+Dose: Bark decoction 1-2 tola.
+Verse mentioned.

 Source: Bhavaprakash Nighantu, Varga 5